 I started meddling with websites and HTML back in the early 90s.
 I was so excited to find that you could create something that people from around the world could visit, all from your house.
 Garfield was the subject of my first site and it was remarkably visually displeasing, but heck I was proud of it.
 I have refined my web skills since and mindgarden.me is a result of all those years of trial and error.

 I’ve drawn and painted many things over the years and I love creating art that is thought-provoking, fun and a little quirky.
 I hope that you find something at mindgarden.me that resonates with you.

-The “serious” stuff...
-So what have I done with my life up to now?
+The “serious” stuff… what have I done with my life up to now?

-In my journey in life, I have participated in several "personal development" programs including, Landmark Education’s Curriculum for Living.
+My next career was spurred on by my diagnosis of bipolar.
+During the career transition I did some volunteering.
+I was part of Compeer, a St Vincent de Paul Society program and represented The Black Dog Institute as an Insight Presenter within schools.
+To get some practice at sharing my recovery story, I was also trained as a Remind Mental Health Educator through the Schizophrenia Fellowship, now known as One Door.
+In my journey, I have participated in several personal development programs.
 I undoubtedly have a love/hate relationship with these workshops.
 Still, there is a part of me that enjoys being occasionally challenged and fraught with short periods of inner turmoil.
-I believe it’s a great way to stretch myself and grow as a person (and grow more singing flowers for my mindgarden!)
+I believe it’s a great way to stretch myself and grow as a person (and grow more singing flowers for my mind garden!).